Topological phases of bosons with local parity coupling on a dimerized lattice: Insights from the local parity operator

 To gain further intuition into the parity-driven mechanisms underlying the phases discussed above (along the $t_1=0.2$ cut), we introduce a simple local diagnostic: the spatially averaged parity expectation value

-which directly probes the imbalance between even and odd onsite occupations and, as discussed in Sec.~\ref{sec:parity_filling}, admits a transparent analytical interpretation across different phases and fillings in terms of local occupation probabilities.
+which directly probes the imbalance between even and odd onsite occupations and, as discussed in Appendix~\ref{sec:parity_filling}, admits a transparent analytical interpretation across different phases and fillings in terms of local occupation probabilities.

 Figs.~\ref{fig:parity}(a) and (b) show $O_{\mathrm P}$—with averaging performed over the bulk region—together with the site-resolved parity $\langle (-1)^{\hat n_j}\rangle$ at $\rho=1/2$.
 As shown in Fig.~\ref{fig:parity}(a), $O_{\mathrm P}$ decreases from a finite value in the SF phase to zero in the BO phase as $V_p$ increases.
 The real-space profiles in Fig.~\ref{fig:parity}(b) corroborate this picture: the bulk parity remains finite and nearly uniform at $V_p=0$ (SF phase), whereas at $V_p=2$ (BO phase) the bulk parity vanishes and the two edges exhibit opposite parity, consistent with the edge-state signatures in Fig.~\ref{fig:half}(d).